Dmitri-Sintsov/django-deno/README.rst

     deno upgrade --version 2.1.1

-The package may work with newer versions of Deno, however it was not tested, thus may fail.
+The package was not tested with newer versions of Deno, thus may fail.

-However, since v0.2.0 there is precompiled binary for Linux available, which allows to have stable running environment, see `deno_compile`_ management command.
+To have stable running environment there is precompiled binary for Linux available.
+See `deno_compile`_ management command for more info.

 To install the development version of ``django_deno`` in python3 ``virtualenv``::